THE ELIZABETH SWAN

 TEST TANK MODEL - A model of the Elizabeth Swan under construction, to be used for test tank and open water trials.
 In this picture you see the solar wings before fitting to the main hull.
 The rights to this design have now been acquired by Jameson Hunter for the Kulo Luna novel.

-SOLAR COUSINS - Raphaël Domjan has long been an advocate of renewable energy, finally realising his dream in 2005, when he set up an association with people able to help him develop the PlanetSolar project.
+SOLAR COUSINS - RaphaŽl Domjan has long been an advocate of renewable energy, finally realising his dream in 2005, when he set up an association with people able to help him develop the PlanetSolar project, one of which was Immo Stroeher, a German entrepreneur who backed PlanetSolar from 2008.
 Five years later, a catamaran 35 metres long, 23 metres wide, with solar panels covering a surface of 537 m2 was launched.

-With a crew of three, Raphaël set sail at the helm of 'his' solar boat on 27 September 2010, heading west in search of the sun.
-PlanetSolar returned with its Swiss skipper to 'le Rocher' on 4 May 2012 to complete the first solar-powered voyage around the world.
+With a crew of three, RaphaŽl set sail at the helm of 'his' solar boat on 27 September 2010, heading west in search of the sun.
+PlanetSolar returned with its Swiss skipper to 'le Rocher' on 4 May 2012 to complete the first solar-powered voyage around the world in 584 days.
 This was a stunning world a record first and a milestone for solar powered marine transport.
+Due to her advanced design, the Elizabeth Swan holds the potential to reduce a solar powered circumnavigation (Guinness World Record) to well under 250 days.

 LINKS & REFERENCE